 107. Young people need to make informed choices about their post-16 education and training options and should be able to access comprehensive information about all options available.
-To facilitate this, the Government is developing a national database of 16 to 19 courses, linked to the existing database of post-19 courses, for which those with SFA funding already have to supply information.
-By the end of September 2015, institutions providing EFA-funded courses for 16 to 19 year olds are expected to provide information to the government about the courses they plan to offer from 2016/17, to agreed data standards which will be collated on this national database.
+To facilitate this, the Government has developed a national database of 16 to 19 courses, linked to the existing database of post-19 courses, for which those with public funding already have to supply information.
+Institutions providing ESFA-funded courses for 16 to 19 year olds are expected to provide information to the government about the courses they plan to offer from 2017 to 2018, to agreed data standards which will be collated on this national database.
 To support institutions an operational guide is available on GOV.UK.